-- .The integrity of the Company's financial statements. - .Compliance by the Company with legal and regulatory requirements. - .The independence and performance of the Company's internal and external auditors.
+- - The integrity of the Company's financial statements. - - Compliance by the Company with legal and regulatory requirements. - - The independence and performance of the Company's internal and external auditors.

 During 2000, the Audit Committee developed a charter for the Committee, which was approved by the full Board of Directors on May 15, 2000.
+The charter was amended on March 5, 2004.
+A copy of the charter, as amended, is attached hereto as Exhibit B and a copy is available on the Company's Web site, www.rotorooterinc.com.